+THE OFFERING

+Issuer Loar Holdings Inc.

+Common stock offered by us 3,166,667

+Common stock offered by the selling stockholders

+1,583,333 (or 2,295,833 shares if the underwriters exercise their option to purchase additional shares of common stock in full).

+stock

+Option to purchase additional shares of our common The selling stockholders have granted the underwriters a 30-day option from the date of this prospectus to purchase up to 712,500 additional shares of our common stock at the public offering price, less underwriting discounts, and commissions.

+Common stock to be outstanding immediately after

+this offering

+92,870,238 shares.

-THE OFFERING Issuer Loar Holdings Inc. Common stock offered by us Common stock offered by the selling stockholders (or shares if the underwriters exercise their option to purchase additional shares of common stock in full).
-Option to purchase additional shares of our common stock The selling stockholders have granted the underwriters a 30-day option from the date of this prospectus to purchase up to additional shares of our common stock at the public offering price, less underwriting discounts, and commissions.
-Common stock to be outstanding immediately after this offering shares.
-Use of proceeds The net proceeds to us from the sale of shares of our common stock offered by us in this offering will be approximately \$ million, based upon the public offering price of \$ per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds to us from this offering for general corporate purposes, including working capital.
+Use of proceeds The net proceeds to us from the sale of shares of our common stock offered by us in this offering will be approximately \$277.2 million, based upon an assumed public offering price of \$92.00 per share, the last reported sale price of our common stock on the NYSE on December 6, 2024, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

+We intend to use the net proceeds to us from this offering for repayment of borrowings outstanding under the Credit Agreement and, to the extent of any remaining proceeds, for general corporate purposes, including working capital.
 We will not receive any of the proceeds from the sale of common stock offered by the selling stockholders, including any common stock sold pursuant to any exercise by the underwriters of their option to purchase additional shares.

 See "Use of Proceeds."

-Voting Upon the completion of this offering, investors purchasing common stock in this offering will own approximately % of our common stock (or approximately %, if the underwriters exercise their option to purchase additional shares of common stock in full), Abrams Capital will own approximately % of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of common stock in full), GPV Loar LLC will own approximately % of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of common stock in full), Dirkson Charles will own approximately % of our common stock (or approximately % if underwriters exercise their option to purchase additional shares of common stock in full) and Brett Milgrim will own approximately % of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of common stock (or approximately % if the underwriters exercise their option to purchase additional shares of common stock in full).
+Voting Upon the completion of this offering, Abrams Capital will own approximately 40% of our common stock (or approximately 40% if the underwriters exercise their option to purchase additional shares of common stock in full), GPV Loar LLC will own approximately 10% of our common stock (or approximately 10% if the underwriters exercise their option to purchase additional shares of common stock in full), Dirkson Charles will own approximately 5% of our common stock (or approximately 5% if underwriters exercise their option to purchase additional shares of common stock in full) and Brett Milgrim will own approximately 5% of our common stock (or approximately 5% if the underwriters exercise their option to purchase additional shares of common stock in full).